 The bullet journal system, or “bujo” for short, is a planning and productivity method created by Ryder Carrol.
 Bullet journaling helps you organize your thoughts and tasks and intentionally plan your schedule.

-You can quickly capture thoughts and task as they occur to you throughout the day.
-The point is to get ideas out of your head and onto the paper so you can relax and not worry that you are going to forget things.
+You can quickly capture thoughts and tasks as they occur to you throughout the day.
+The point is to get ideas out of your head and onto the paper.
+That way, you can relax and not worry that you are going to forget things.

 How to Setup a Bullet Journal: Step by Step Guide

-A basic bullet journal can be set up in 5-10 minutes.
+You can set up a basic bullet journal in 5-10 minutes.
 First, gather some supplies.
 All you need to get started is some paper and a pen.
 Later on, you may want to use markers, highlighters, and stickers too if you like — but all you really need is a notebook and pen.
 Then, you’ll lay out the first pages: Index Pages, the Future Log, the Monthly Log, and the Daily Log.
 And that’s all you need for a complete, functional Bullet Journal.
 Let’s get started!

 Step 1: Gather Your Supplies